-Elliott Wave analysis works well at any time frame, and so does WaveBasis.
+Elliott Wave analysis works the same way at any time frame, and so does WaveBasis.

-For example, if you like longer term trades (weeks, months, years), then a daily, weekly, or monthly wave count will likely work best for you as a starting point to determine the longer-term wave count context.
+So, if you like longer-term trades (weeks, months, years), a daily, weekly, or monthly wave count will likely work best for you as a starting point to determine the longer-term wave count context.

-If you prefer faster trades (minutes, hours, or days), then starting with a larger timeframe to define context, and drilling down to smaller timeframes (5, 15, 30, 60 minutes, etc) to refine your analysis will give you the best results.
+If you prefer faster trades (minutes, hours, or days), then starting with a larger timeframe to determine the market context then drilling down to smaller timeframes (5, 15, 30, 60 minutes, etc.) to refine your analysis will tend to give you the best results.

-As noted above, regardless of the timeframe that you choose to define your trade entries and exits, for best results it is recommended that you begin your analysis with a larger timeframe wave count, which will help to determine the overall context of a particular market.
-This approach will help you answer questions like “are we in a long term correction?, or “are we near the top of a long term uptrend?”.
-Once you have clarity on the larger context, then drill down to smaller time frame(s) as desired, according to your objectives.
+As noted above, regardless of the timeframe that you choose to refine your trade entries and exits, for best results, it is recommended that you begin your analysis with a larger timeframe wave count, which will help to determine the overall context of a particular market.
+This approach will help you answer important questions such as “are we in a long term correction? or “are we near the top of a long term uptrend?”, for example.
+Once you have clarity on the larger context, you can work your way down to smaller time frame(s) as desired, according to your specific objectives.

 A helpful article on our blog explores multi-timeframe analysis.